 H – HUMAN RESOURCE MANAGEMENT PLAN

-This is a plan that will explain the relationships and the roles of the people that make up your project team, as well as how these roles and relationships will be managed.
+This is a plan that will explain the relationships and the roles of the people that make up your project team.
+It also takes a look at how these roles and relationships will be managed.
 People deliver projects so managing what they do and how they interact is essential.
+A good Human Resource Management plan will not only relate to the individual members in any project team but will also help the project manager when it comes to identifying team members, ensuring the best assignment of roles, and even tracking the professional relationship dynamic that exists between members of the team.

 I – ISSUE